canonical/rockcraft/docs/index.rst

    .. grid-item-card:: :ref:`Explanation <explanation>`

-      **Discussion and clarification** - explore Rockcraft lifecycle and how a rock image gets packed under the hood.
+      **Discussion and clarification** - explore Rockcraft's lifecycle and how a rock gets packed under the hood.

 Project and community